International Health

 These programmes use research and development, knowledge and intelligence to take a public health approach to trauma informed policy and practice and to build more resilient communities in Wales.

-Violence Prevention Unit
+Wales Violence Prevention Unit (VPU)

 Public Health Collaborating Unit